izikeros/blog/content/posts/notes/how_to_change_the_size_of_matplotlib_figure.md

 Modified: 2023-07-12
 Slug: how-to-change-the-size-of-matplotlib-figure
 Status: published
+Summary: Learn multiple methods to change the size of Matplotlib figures, including using the `figure`, `subplots`, and `set_size_inches` functions.
+ai_summary: true
 Tags:
   - matplotlib
   - python/visualization
   - styling
 Title: How to Change the Size of Matplotlib Figure?
 ---
 To change the size of a matplotlib figure, there are several ways you can do it.
 Here are some examples:

 <!-- MarkdownTOC levels="2,3" autolink="true" autoanchor="true" -->